bensutherland/ms_oyster_popgen/README.md

 Go back and rerun the Stacks section starting at [pstacks](#stacks-steps) Once you have run it again, use your final, filtered vcf file in the next stage.

+If you want to know descriptive stats for only the retained samples, re-run the `assess_results.sh` script.

 ## Final output
 `populations --in_vcf 05-stacks/1M_filt.vcf --fstats -f p_value --out_path ./05-stacks/re-run_popn_1M/ -M 01-info_files/population_map.txt`